Slim Borgudd: Biography

-Also in 1994, Borgudd went back to top form in the Truck Racing Cup, where the Swede lost the race to the championship title to British driver Steve Parrish, after a dogfight that lasted the entire season.
+Also in 1994, Borgudd went back to top form in the Truck Racing Cup, where the Swede barely lost the championship title to British driver Steve Parrish, after a dogfight that lasted the entire season.
 Borgudd responded in kind in 1995, beating Parrish and Markus Oestreich by a large margin.
 In 1996 and 1997, Borgudd only finished in fifth and fourth, and he announced his retirement after accusing Mercedes-Benz of favoring other drivers.
 He made occasional returns to racing at amateur level, having settled down in Coventry.

-Borgudd died on 23 February 2023, at age 76.
+Borgudd died on 23 February 2023 at age 76.